kalekundert/fcmcmp/README.rst

 ============
 ``fcmcmp`` is available on PyPI::

-   pip install fcmcmp
+   pip3 install fcmcmp

-Only python>=3.3 is tested.
+Only python>=3.4 is supported.

 Quick Start
 ===========